• Skip to primary navigation

 Jump to Recipe

-Sautéed Garlic Butter Shrimp is a quick and flavorful entrée that will be on the table in less than 15 minutes.
-Shrimp are sautéed in a buttery garlic sauce and finished with a squeeze of fresh lemon juice.
+Garlic butter shrimp is a quick and flavorful main dish that can be on the table in less than 15 minutes.
+Tender shrimp are sautéed in a buttery garlic sauce and finished with a squeeze of fresh lemon juice.

 Shrimp coated in garlic butter and parsley, on a white serving plate.